 Patience is a virtue in life and on eBay. eBay sellers often become frustrated when their items don't sell as quickly as they would like.
 Many don't understand that eBay is a marathon, not a sprint, and it takes time for the right buyer to come along.
-Sometimes weeks, months, or even over a year for your items to sell.
+Sometimes it takes weeks, months, or even over a year for your items to sell.

-Use Best Offer
+Using Best Offer

 The Best Offer option is comparable to a reverse auction.
-The seller sets a price on the item, but buyers can submit offers.
+The seller sets a base price on the item, but buyers can submit offers.
 Granted, some offers are ridiculous and very low, but the good thing about that is that you get to set the threshold of what you’ll accept.
 Any offers that come in for less than that amount automatically get rejected.
-Buyers on eBay are always looking for a deal.
-If you aren’t using best offer, you are missing opportunities.
+Buyers on eBay are always looking for a deal, and if you aren’t using the Best Offer option, you are missing opportunities.

 There are 7 billion people in the world, and only about 350 million of them live in the USA.
-Granted, a large percentage of the world's population live in third world countries and probably don't buy on eBay, but the point is that sellers are missing opportunities for sales when they don't offer international shipping. eBay has made great strides to make the international shipping process easy.
+Granted, a large percentage of the world's population lives in third world countries and probably don't buy on eBay, but the point is that sellers are missing opportunities for sales when they don't offer international shipping. eBay has made great strides to make the international shipping process easy.
 For example, there are no customs forms to fill out, and everything can easily be printed from the shipping workflow for international orders, just like for domestic packages.
 All that is needed is the seller's signature on the label, and it is ready to go.